safiranugroho/safira.me-11ty/blog/004-til-design-systems.md

 ## 💭 Think in APIs.

 I would argue that the majority of elements in a design system component makes up, if not directly affects, that component's API.
-The exposed component itself, every prop accepted by that component, any styles applied to that component, every value accepted by that prop, and any exposed type definitions – they are all public APIs.
+The exposed component itself, every prop accepted by that component, every value accepted by that prop, any styles applied to the component, and any exposed type definitions – they are all public APIs.
 The API specification is your design system's documentation, design guidelines, and example component usages combined.

 Hence, any internal design decision you make that *could* change the shape/definition of any of those elements is as crucial as the *very act* of making changes to those elements directly.